Innovation

 Inven2 are responsible for assessing and commercialising innovative research conducted at the University of Oslo, Oslo University Hospital and the health trusts under the South-Eastern Norway Regional Health Authority.

-Since the establishment of Inven2 ten years ago, we have contributed to the establishment of 55 companies and 388 licenses alongside innovative researchers.
-This has led to NOK 500 million being channelled back to research and innovation.
+Since the establishment of Inven2 13 years ago, we have contributed to the establishment of 71 companies and 428licenses alongside innovative researchers.
+This has led to NOK 773 million being channelled back to research and innovation.

 Innovation motivated by patients